Here are some of the different roles we have at Whānau Āwhina Plunket.

 - telehealth – PlunketLine (our 24/7 parenting and child health helpline) offers flexible hours, challenging and varied mahi, and a supportive team environment

-- doing things differently – we’re passionate about giving every child the best possible start in life, and we’re ready and willing to innovate and diversify our services to support Kiwi whānau in a way that works for them (for example, you could be a part of our Kaupapa Māori programmes like Whirihia and Whānau Āwhina, Whānau Ora).
+- doing things differently – we’re passionate about giving every child the best possible start in life, and we’re ready and willing to innovate and diversify our services to support Kiwi whānau in a way that works for them (for example, you could be a part of our Kaupapa Māori programmes like Whānau Āwhina, Whānau Ora).

 Plunket offers a range of valuable services designed to support and empower families on their parenting journey.